What is my nationality? – A question posed by many living overseas

 What is the nationality of an American living abroad?

-Are you scratching your head, trying to figure out the intricacies of what is my nationality when it comes to tax implications?
+Are you scratching your head, trying to figure out the intricacies of what is my US nationality when it comes to tax implications?
 Or perhaps you’re pondering, “Is the USA a nationality that affects your tax status?”
 At Optimise Accountants, we understand how the concept of citizenship intertwines with your fiscal responsibilities.

 What's the status you are born with